apwete/CogentRoleplay-Core/Running the Game.md

 * **Grapple:** When two or more Characters are in physical contact with each other.
 Unless stated otherwise, weapons designed to be used at Thrown, Ranged, or Artillery range, can not be used in grapple range.
 * **Melee:** When two or more Characters can easily hit each other with a couple of steps (typically within the same room of a building).
-* **Thrown:** The typcial distance that a Character can throw a rock, spear, or dart effectively (typically within 50 yards/meters).
+* **Thrown:** The typically distance that a Character can throw a rock, spear, or dart effectively (typically within 50 yards/meters).
-* **Ranged:** The effective range of a non-thrown weapon (bow, firearm, sling, etc), where distinguishing features can still be made out (typcially within 100 yards/meters).
+* **Ranged:** The effective range of a non-thrown weapon (bow, firearm, sling, etc), where distinguishing features can still be made out (typically within 100 yards/meters).
 At this range and beyond, melee and grapple weapons can not be used.
 * **Artillery:** Any distance beyond Ranged range is considered Artillery.
-Weapons that are effective at this range typcially use spotters (Assist Action), technology (scopes), or magic (scrying) in order to lock onto a target and hit them.
+Weapons that are effective at this range typically use spotters (Assist Action), technology (scopes), or magic (scrying) in order to lock onto a target and hit them.

 #### Weapons and Armor

-Weapon damage is a combination of three elements, the damage modifer (made up of an Attribute and a number from 0-3), the damage type (blugeoning, slashing, or piercing), and the primary range (grapple, melee, thrown, ranged, artillery).
+Weapon damage is a combination of three elements, the damage modifier (made up of an Attribute and a number from 0-3), the damage type (bludgeoning, slashing, or piercing), and the primary range (grapple, melee, thrown, ranged, artillery).
 Weapons damage is denoted using the following format:

-[Attribute]+[damage modifer] [damage type] [primary range] *(example: INT+2 Slashing Melee)*
+[Attribute]+[damage modifier] [damage type] [primary range] *(example: INT+2 Slashing Melee)*

 *As the Narrator you may add additional damage types to your settings.*

-Armor is is a combination of two elements, the Armor Points (AP) (with a value from 1-5), the damage type (blugeoning, slashing, or piercing).
+Armor is is a combination of two elements, the Armor Points (AP) (with a value from 1-5), the damage type (bludgeoning, slashing, or piercing).
 When a Character receives an Injury Level, they may choose to spend AP to reduce the Injury Level by that amount (ie -1AP per -1 Injury Level).
 If the damage type of the armor matches the damage type of the weapon causing the injury, any AP spent is instantly recovered.
-AP spent is recovered at the begining of every scene.
+AP spent is recovered at the beginning of every scene.
 Armor is denoted using the following format:

 [AP] [damage type] *(example: 4AP Piercing)*

 *Most settings will give Armor a trait value that gives the wearer a Dice Pool penalty when worn.
-This is to denote the encombrance of the armour.*
+This is to denote the encumbrances of the armor.*

 ### Investigations